gatsbyjs/gatsby/docs/contributing/docs-and-website-components.md

 ### Guide List

-The `<GuideList />` is a component that renders a list of child docs nested below the current doc in the site's information architecture.
-It is often used on overview pages like the [Headless CMS](/docs/headless-cms/) guide where many other pages are nested below it, to show what a docs section contains.
+The `<GuideList />` is a component that renders an h2 heading and a list of links to child docs nested below the current doc in the site's information architecture.
+It is often used on overview pages like the [Headless CMS](/docs/headless-cms/) guide where many other pages are nested below it to show what a docs section contains.

 #### Usage